MTH548/MTH548/source/index.rst

 Course Resources
 ----------------

-**Laptop or a desktop computer.** You will need a computer both for Zoom/Discord meetings and for coding during class and outside class times.
+**Laptop.** We will be writing code during all class meetings.
+For this reason you need to bring a laptop to each class.
 Any operating system (Windows/Mac/Linux) is fine.

-**Software.** We will be using the `Anaconda distribution of Python 3.8 <https://www.anaconda.com/products/individual#Downloads>`_.
+**Software.** We will be using the `Anaconda distribution of Python 3.9 <https://www.anaconda.com/products/individual#Downloads target="_blank">`_.
 This is free software.
 Even if you have Python already installed on your computer you should install this distribution since it includes Jupyter Notebook and several Python modules we will need.
 If you have a previous version of Python installed, please upgrade it so you don't run into possible compatibility issues.

 **Textbook.** There is no required textbook.
-There is a lot of online resources (documentation of Python libraries etc.) that may be helpful in this course.
+There are a lot of online resources (documentation of Python libraries etc.) that may be helpful in this course.
 Some of them are listed on the :doc:`Useful Links <useful_links>` page.

-|Discord.| Every class meeting will start on Zoom, but then we will often migrate
-to Discord which provides better tools for interactive work and collaboration.
-On Discord the class with be split into small groups.
-Group assignments are posted :doc:`here <group_assignments>`.

-.. |Discord.| raw:: html

-   <strong><a href="https://discord.com/">Discord.</a> </strong>

 |UBLearns| will be used mainly for submitting project reports.